 The old man’s influence didn’t stop with cars either.
 Just a few years after building that Blazer, Matt signed up for a weekend course with dad and the two earned their motorcycle endorsements and Matt quickly made use of his borrowing privileges for dad’s Harleys.
 Ever since then, Matt’s obsession has fixated on a life on two wheels.

 Years of magazine reading, movie watching (Gone in 60 Seconds ftw!) and Hot Wheels collecting has given Vancouver, BC native Dan Heyman what some would say is an unhealthy obsession with all things motorcar.
 His dream drive?
 A 1971 Porsche 917K racer on Circuit de La Sarthe in Le Mans, France.
-He’s especially passionate about his photography, having won the published photo of the year award from the Automobile Journalists Association of Canada (AJAC) where he serves on the board of directors.

 Whether it’s wheeling a Land Rover across the deserts of western Utah, climbing over the red rocks of Nevada in a Ram Power Wagon, or bidding on collector cars at the Barrett-Jackson auction in Arizona, Matthew is never far from something with four wheels and an engine.

 Twenty years ago, Graham said goodbye to a first career as an IT consultant to pursue lifelong interests in cars and writing.
 He spent more than a decade editing vehicle engineering and motorsports magazines in his native UK before going freelance and moving to Calgary, AB in 2015.

 Graham writes for consumer and business media including Autocar, Automotive Testing Technology International and TractionLife.com.
 He’s a member of the Automobile Journalists Association of Canada (AJAC) and chairs the jury for its annual Innovation Awards.
 He’s also written a race-car book for children.